phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 [`any::type_name`]: https://doc.rust-lang.org/stable/core/any/fn.type_name.html
 [tab character]: https://en.wikipedia.org/wiki/Tab_key#Tab_characters

 After printing the function name, we invoke the test function through `self()`.
 This only works because we require that `self` implements the `Fn()` trait.
-After the test function returned, we print `[ok]` to indicate that the function did not panic.
+After the test function returns, we print `[ok]` to indicate that the function did not panic.

 The last step is to update our `test_runner` to use the new `Testable` trait: